prwesolek/MBTA-redline/README.md

 <li> Ontime performance for days in summer (april, may, june, july, august, september, october, and november) is better than ontime performance for days in winter (december, january, february, march).</li>
 </ol>
 </p>

+<h3> Normality explorer</h3>
+<p> The script norm-explorer2.py checks if the temperature data sets are normally distributed.
+This program is to be ran from the command line.
+When ran it will ask for the year and temperature at which you would like to test normality.
+It applies the D'agostino and Pearson normality test to several data sets to check for normality.
+These data sets have the following form: the ontime performance data for peak/offpeak times on days with high/low temperatures above/below input temperature.
+The results are printed to the command line.
+Graphs are also generated which attempt to fit normal curves to the data; these graphs are written to the graphs directory. </p>

 <h3>Results</h3>
 <p>